beksultan02-ash/beksultan02-ash/README.md

 - 👋 Hi, I’m Beksultan.
-Started QA engeeniring and making own projects.
+Making projects for my own.

 <!---
 beksultan02-ash/beksultan02-ash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.